GreenD93/-CHI-Credibility_Research/README.md

 *	31\.
 Herbert Simon.
 1957.
 Abehavioral model of rational choice.Modelsof man, social and rational: Mathematical essays on rational humanbehavior in a social setting(1957).
 *	32\.
 Hyeonjin Soh.
 2013.
 Attributes of trusted blog contents: throughanalysis of product-reviews in powerblogs and consumer survey.TheJournal of the Korea Contents Association13, 1 (2013), 73–82.
 *	33\.
 Gianluca Stringhini, Christopher Kruegel, and Giovanni Vigna.
 2010.Detecting spammers on social networks.
 InProceedings of the 26thannual computer security applications conference.
 ACM, 1–9.
-*	34\. eter M Visscher, Jian Yang, and Michael E Goddard.
+*	34\.
+Peter M Visscher, Jian Yang, and Michael E Goddard.
 2010.
-A commen-tary on âĂŸcommon SNPs explain a large proportion of the heritabilityfor human heightâĂŹby Yang et al.(2010).Twin Research and HumanGenetics13, 6 (2010), 517–524.
+A commen-tary on ’common SNPs explain a large proportion of the heritability forhuman height’by Yang et al.(2010).Twin Research and Human Genetics13, 6 (2010), 517–524
 *	35\.
 Yingxu Wang and Vincent Chiew.
 2010.
 On the cognitive process ofhuman problem solving.Cognitive systems research11, 1 (2010), 81–92.
 *	36\.
 Debbie Weil.
 2006.The corporate blogging book.
 Piatkus.
 *	37\.
 Sung-Un Yang and Joon Soo Lim.
 2009.
 The effects of blog-mediatedpublic relations (BMPR) on relational trust.Journal of Public RelationsResearch21, 3 (2009), 341–359.